Back to Blog

 Split tunneling is a privacy compromise.
 The traffic you route outside the VPN is visible to your ISP and the regular surveillance architecture of the open internet.
 If privacy is the primary reason you're using the VPN, routing some traffic outside it defeats part of the purpose.

-Wait — this matters.
+The framing matters here.
 The use case where split tunneling makes sense is when different traffic has different privacy requirements.
 Your sensitive browsing goes through the VPN.
 Your Netflix streaming — which doesn't have privacy implications but keeps getting VPN-blocked — goes direct.
 That's a reasonable trade.

 Inverse Split Tunneling